SVENTRIPIKAL/CODEWARS_CHALLENGES/README.md

 NOTE: the purpose of these uploads is to maintain Github activity and daily coding habits
-      for my own personal means and is not intended to promote a source for cheating among other Codewars users.
+      for my own personal means and is neither intended to be used as a resource or to promote cheating among other Codewars users.